mrmorphic/hwio/README.md

 (Note that you cannot drive analog inputs more than 1.8 volts on the BeagleBone, and you should use the analog voltage references it provides)

+At the end of your application, call CloseAll().
+This can be done at the end of the main() function with a defer:

+	defer hwio.CloseAll()

+This will ensure that resources allocated (particularly GPIO pins) will be released, even if there is a panic.

 ## Utility Functions

 To delay a number of milliseconds: